sifferman/labs-with-cva6/guides/synthesis.md

 ### Proprietary Synthesis Tools

 The proprietary tool will depend on what your FPGA supports.
-Though [Vivado](https://www.xilinx.com/products/design-tools/vivado.html) is well-liked and offers free synthesis for most Xilinx FPGAs for free.
+Though [Vivado](https://www.xilinx.com/products/design-tools/vivado.html) is well-liked and offers free synthesis for most Xilinx FPGAs.

 ## OSS CAD Suite